What is narcolepsy?

 What are the symptoms of narcolepsy?

 The most obvious symptom of narcolepsy is the excessive daytime sleepiness and a struggle to stay awake during the day.
 Patients with narcolepsy often find naps to be helpful, refreshing.
-This is the most common symptom and one that all people diagnosed with narcolepsy have.
-Other main symptoms of narcolepsy can include muscle weakness (cataplexy), hallucinations going to sleep or while waking, and sleep paralysis, or the inability to move after waking.
-Some patients even have fragmented sleep at night and suffer from
+Other common symptoms include:

 How is narcolepsy diagnosed?